buddhist-uni/buddhist-uni.github.io/_courses/form.md

 <i class="fas fa-book-open"></i> <i>Aspects</i> Chapter 4 (as promised): Aesthetics
 {:.mb-0}
-- Aesthetics was actually a major point of departure for the Early Mahayana, who rejected the cold, austerity of the Abhidhamma in favor of more beautiful expressions of enlightened wisdom.
+- Aesthetics was actually a major point of departure for the Early Mahayana, who rejected the cold austerity of the Abhidhamma in favor of more beautiful expressions of enlightened wisdom.

 ##### Chapter 5: “The Pantheon”